molepi-precmed/mrhevo/README.md

 By default, MR-Hevo uses a hierarchical prior on the instrument-exposure effects (alpha): `alpha ~ Normal(mu_alpha, sigma_alpha)` where `mu_alpha` and `sigma_alpha` are learned from the data.
 This provides additional shrinkage of instrument effects toward a common mean.

 You can disable this by setting `hierarchical_alpha = FALSE`, which uses the non-hierarchical prior `alpha ~ Normal(alpha_hat, sd_alpha_hat)`.
-The hierarchical prior is recommended when instruments are believed to have similar effects on the exposure.
+The hierarchical prior is required if you are using the program to estimate the standard error of an estimator from the posterior predictive distribution.

 ### Runtime Comparison